 Deploying MkDocs with Material theme to Netlify

 MkDocs is a Python-based static site generator, designed for building documentation sites.
 It's a personal favourite.
-I use it for my own projects (including the Tech writer toolkit, using the fantastic Material theme) and even for this website.
+I use it for my some of my own projects (including the Tech writer toolkit, using the fantastic Material theme), as well as for client work.

 Deploying to Netlify is pretty straightforward, but there are a few things to look out for.

 Add three files

 Add these three files to the root of your project:

 requirements.txt: this will list software dependencies and versions.

 runtime.txt: tell Netlify which Python version to use.

 # don't specify a patch version, such as 3.7.6